164-orion-innovation-turkey-bootcamp/hafta4-odev-assignment-ycaktirma/README.md

 This is a web application which you can create an account and order coffee.You can also see other users comments on products!

 ## Important note
-Application has no real database connection, all the user data is stored on json-server and it is public and passwords is NOT hashed.
+Application has no real database connection, all the user data is stored on json-server and it is public and passwords are NOT hashed.
 Please consider that everyone CAN see your password!
-Use random password instead of passwords that contains personal information (like 123qwe).
+Use random password (like 123qwe) instead of passwords that can contain personal information.

 # [LIVE](https://yarkinscoffeestore.herokuapp.com/)